Saudi Arabia Strengthens Laws to Protect Arabian Horses: Fine up to 500,000 Riyals Imposed

 Illegal online auctions for Arabian horses will be fined up to 100,000 riyals.
 Those who organize horse races will be fined a maximum of 500,000 Riyals if the rules are violated.
 A fine of 300,000 riyals will be levied for failure to provide the necessary services for the protection of horses during the organization of races, Ocas daily reported.

 The King Abdulaziz Arabian Horse Center in Riyadh works to preserve the unique breed of Arabian horses that were bred in the desert in ancient times.
-The activities of the center, named after the founder of Saudi Arabia, are being carried out under the supervision of the Saudi Ministry.
+The activities of the center, named following the founder of Saudi Arabia, are being carried out under the supervision of the Saudi Ministry.
 The center was established in 1961.
-The Arabian Horse Center operates on an area of 1 million square meters in Dirab, an agricultural area about 35 km from Riyadh.
+The Arabian Horse Center operates on an area of 1 million square meters in Dirab, an agricultural area regarding 35 km from Riyadh.

 The center was established to preserve the heritage of Arabian horses and improve breeding.
 A unique breed of Arabian horses, bred in the desert in the past, is still preserved here.
 The authorities have taken several measures to preserve the pure Arabian horses, which are pure and unadulterated heritage breeds.